Italian cuisine: Wine

-In Italy wine is commonly consumed (alongside water) in meals, which are rarely served without it, though it is extremely uncommon for meals to be served with any other drink, alcoholic, or otherwise.
+In Italy water and wine are commonly consumed in meals.
+It is extremely uncommon for meals to be served with any other drink, alcoholic, or otherwise.

 Beer

 Italy is considered to be part of the wine belt of Europe.
 Nevertheless, beer, particularly mass-produced pale lagers, are common in the country.
 It is traditionally considered to be an ideal accompaniment to pizza; since the 1970s, beer has spread from pizzerias and has become much more popular for drinking in other situations.
 Among many popular brands, the most notable Italian breweries are Peroni and Moretti.

 Other

 There are also several other popular alcoholic drinks in Italy.
-Limoncello, a traditional lemon liqueur from Campania (Sorrento, Amalfi and the Gulf of Naples) is the second most popular liqueur in Italy after Campari.
+Limoncello, a traditional lemon liqueur from Campania (Sorrento, Amalfi, and the Gulf of Naples) is the second most popular liqueur in Italy after Campari.
 Made from lemon, it is usually consumed in very small proportions, served chilled in small glasses or cups.

-Amaro Siciliano are common Sicilian digestifs, made with herbs, which are usually drunk after heavy meals.
+Amaro Averna is a common Sicilian digestif, made with herbs, which is usually drunk after heavy meals.
 Mirto, an herbal distillate made from the berries (red mirto) and leaves (white mirto) of the myrtle bush, is popular in Sardinia and other regions.
 Another well-known digestif is Amaro Lucano from Basilicata.

 Grappa is the typical alcoholic drink of northern Italy, generally associated with the culture of the Alps and of the Po Valley.
 The most famous grappas are distilled in Friuli-Venezia Giulia, Veneto, Piedmont, and Trentino.
-The three most notable and recognizable Italian aperitifs are Martini, Vermouth, and Campari.
+The three most notable and recognisable Italian apéritifs are Martini, Vermouth, and Campari.
 A sparkling drink which is becoming internationally popular as a less expensive substitute for French champagne is Prosecco, from the Veneto region.